-The common gluten sensitivity test which tests for IgA and IgM antibodies to gliadin can be helpful, but a better test in my opinion is called Array 3 by Cyrex Labs which tests for 24 different components found within wheat and other gluten grains.
-I find this test to be vastly superior to all other tests, and has saved several of my patients from years of frustration.
+The common gluten sensitivity test which tests for IgA and IgM antibodies to gliadin is useful, but a better test in my opinion is the Array 3 by Cyrex Labs which tests for 24 different components found within wheat and other gluten grains.
+I believe this test is vastly superior to all other tests, and has saved several of my patients from years of frustration.

 I hope you found this article interesting, gluten intolerance whether celiac disease or gluten sensitivity getting more attention in the recent months, and I expect this trend to continue.
 In my clinic in Portland, Oregon, I often find gluten intolerance in one form or another among my patients.
 In fact, its to such a degree that I commonly recommend a 2 to 4 week fast from gluten with a “gluten challenge test” (eating a very small amount of wheat) at the end of that time.
 What’s most remarkable is that many of my patients experience improvement in their health - some quite radical, others less so.

-As a general rule I recommend anyone who experiences digestive problems to be tested for both celiac disease and gluten sensitivity, as a positive test result and corresponding diet change can be a tremendous boost in health for those people.
+As a general rule I recommend testing for anyone who experiences digestive problems to rule out both celiac disease and gluten sensitivity, as a positive test result and corresponding diet change dramatically improves the health for those with positive test results.
 As mentioned above, the true detective work begins for me when a patient has a health condition (digestive or not) that doesn’t respond to typical natural medicine therapies.

 If you are in the Portland metro area and would like seek holistic healthcare with a practitioner experienced in working with gluten related health issues, Dr. Soszka is accepting new patients at his north Portland clinic.
 Also check the recommended reading listed below to learn more about the health problems associated with gluten and the gluten-free diet.
 Expect several new articles about gluten related health problems in the very near future.